 Expert Criminal Defense in the Houston area, including Brazoria, Ft.
 Bend, Galveston, Harris & Montgomery Counties

 No one ever plans on needing to hire a criminal defense attorney.
 Most of us don’t think that we’ll ever need such legal representation.
-After all, you and the people around you certainly aren’t career criminals.
+After all, you and the people around you probably aren’t career criminals.
 And indeed, most of the people who do need such representation would agree with you.
 They’re ordinary law-abiding citizens who through a set of extraordinary circumstances have run afoul of the law.

 While many folks have little sympathy for those who get into legal trouble and claim “It’s not my fault” or “I didn’t know that wasn’t allowed,” it can happen all too easily.
 As wonderful as our legal system is, our many rules and regulations can entrap the most minor and unwitting of lawbreakers in an endless nightmare.

-Convictions requiring a prison sentence can result in the loss of homes and employment, or the ability to find either.
+Convictions requiring a prison sentence can result in the loss of homes and employment or the ability to find either.
 And given that those convicted may have been falsely accused, or given a sentence out of proportion to their actions, one sees how the services of a qualified criminal defense attorney can be very helpful.
 Such an attorney can:

 - Help clients enter pleas and arrange for bail if needed